 - Attend annual spring practicing sports law panel

 - Attend annual spring end of the year sports law banquet

-Please direct any questions related to the requirements for the Sports Law Certificate to Professor Paul Anderson, NSLI Director.
+Please direct any questions related to the requirements for the Sports Law Certificate to Professor Paul Anderson, Sports Law Program Director.